 Bent is a wise man and with more cooking experience than most chefs in this country.
-His gold in 1993 started a long tradition of good results for Norway in the world’s culinary world championship.
-The merit lists consist of cookbooks, TV-appearances and running the highest revenue Michelin star restaurant in Norway.
+His Bocuse d’Or gold medal in 1993 started a long tradition of good results for Norway in the world’s culinary world championship.
+Furthermore, his merit lists consist of cookbooks, TV appearances, and running the highest revenue Michelin star restaurant in Norway.
 If Eyvind Hellstrøm is the grandfather of Norwegian chefs, then Bent Stiansen is certainly the father.
-It’s hard to argue with him about the flaws of new Nordic cooking, and although I am an avid supporter I do agree.
-It sometimes lacks both flavor and aroma.
+It’s hard to argue with him about the flaws of new Nordic cooking, and although I am an avid supporter, I had to agree – it does sometimes lack a bit of flavor.

 The food genre at Statholdergaarden can best be described as a mix between Norwegian and French.
-Notice that I intentionally avoided the contemporary word fusion!
-The style is leaning more towards traditional than modern, but there has definitely been some adjustments to satisfy the preferences of a younger audience as well.
+The style is leaning more towards traditional than modern, but there have definitely been some adjustments to satisfy the preferences of a younger audience as well.
 Not to the extent that you would call it new Nordic, of course, but it’s not outdated.
 First and foremost, Statholdergaarden is about local, seasonal, high-quality ingredients.
 In that regard, it’s a success!

 To some extent, Statholdergaarden lands in that mid-section where it’s neither about extraordinary plating or molecular gastronomy nor about super heavy, rich flavors.
 The flavors are balanced, the level of cooking is flawless, and the food looks decent, but I find myself missing that extra edge to the whole show.
 It could be a more spectacular presentation or an increased interaction between the guests and the chefs.
 I love when each chef comes out to present his or her dish, and maybe even prepares the final element at your table.
-Just like they do at Kadeau, Maaemo and even a bit at Pjoltergeist.
 Then again, Statholdergaarden probably serves more guests compared to the number of cooks in the kitchen.
 To be correct, they add a few sauces at the table, but unless my memory fails me it was the waiters’ job and it was certainly not coordinated as beautiful as Geranium does.

 Even though the venue is old, Statholdergaarden is a place for renewal.
-In these premises a new generation of chefs are being trained to master the culinary skills.
-When I visited Geranium recently, there was at least four Norwegians working there and I believe two of them was schooled by Bent Stiansen & Co.
-These guys are certainly not fooling around, and you can’t help but to be impressed by an institution like this.
+In these premises, a new generation of chefs is being trained to master culinary skills.
+When I visited Geranium recently, there were at least four Norwegians working there and I believe two of them were schooled by Bent Stiansen & Co.
+These guys are certainly not fooling around, and you can’t help but be impressed by an institution like this.
 Thus, if you have a special occasion to celebrate, and your wallet can afford to get rid of 3000 NOK per person, Statholdergaarden is a safe bet!
 If your pocketbook is slightly slimmer, or on a monetary diet, I can recommend the more casual joint in the basement: Statholderens Mat & Vinkjeller.